NASA’s Science Mission Directorate (SMD) Job Opportunities

 - Elected officials of state and local governments.

-Applicants should forward their resume or Curriculum Vitae to Mr. Leo Gomez at email@example.com on or before October 13, 2017; any questions can be directed to Mr. Gomez at 202.358.1130.
+Applicants should forward their resume or Curriculum Vitae to Dr. T. Jens Feeley at firstname.lastname@example.org on or before March 9, 2018; if you have any questions, you can reach Dr. Feeley at 202.358.1714.